IvanReyesO7/tokyo-stations-API/README.md

 ```
 ### Notes

-/!\ Some translations might not be aqcuarate.
+/!\ Some translations might not be accurate.